awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 If you change the target of the local route in a gateway route table to a network interface in your VPC, you can later restore it to the default `local` target\.
 For more information, see [Replacing and restoring the target for a local route](WorkWithRouteTables.md#replace-local-route-target)\.

-You cannot add routes to any CIDR blocks outside of the ranges in your VPC, including ranges larger than the individual VPC CIDR blocks\.
-You cannot specify any other types of targets\.

 In the following gateway route table, traffic destined for a subnet with the `172.31.0.0/20` CIDR block is routed to a specific network interface\.
 Traffic destined for all other subnets in the VPC uses the local route\.